Seteco/Somorrostro/Home.md

 ## Why you wrote data collection?

-Well, there are plenty of data collectors already.
+Well... there are plenty of data collectors already.
 But we have one or more of the following problems with them:

 - They are not able for per second data collection
 - They can do per second data collection, but they are not optimized enough for always running on all systems
-- They need to be configured, when we need auto-detection
+- They need to be configured, while we need auto-detection

 Of course, we could use them just to get data at a slower rate, and this can be done, but it was not our priority. netdata proves that **real-time data collection and visualization can be done efficiently**.